Unlim8ted-Studio-Productions/Square-Pixels/README.md

 For detailed installation instructions, consult the Installation Guide.

-You can also go onto the releases page and download the windows executable
+ You can also download the latest executable version from the releases page.
+For help with the built version of the code you can contact our support team at support-team@unlim8ted.com.

 ## How to Play